rodrigocastillogl/mocap_project/README.md

 * PyTorch >= 0.4.0
 * NumPy and SciPy

-Optional:

-* matplotlib: to render and display interactive animations.
-* fmpeg: to export MP4 videos.
-* imagemagick: to export GIFs.

 A GPU is recommended if you want to train the models in reasonable time.
 If you plan on testing the pretrained models, the CPU is fine.

 ## Quickstart